jfrome1/NTW2029/src/content/docs/course-ntw2029/resources/writing/citations.md

 ## When is citation required?

-- In this course, citations are required for all assignments unless stated otherwise.
+- In this course, both in-text citations and a reference list are required _for all assignments_ unless stated otherwise.
 - Provide citations to the original source every time [:you use others' ideas](#x-others-ideas).
 - Most plagiarism is [:unintentional](#x-unintentional); but failure to cite can have serious consequences, including failing the assignment or course.
 - Two exceptions to citation: [:common knowledge](#x-common) and [:information from class](#x-class)